xiaorui-jiang/xiaorui-jiang.github.io/_pages/includes/intro.md

 2. <b>Multimodal Large Language Models</b>: Concentrating on improving the inference performance of MLLMs,   particularly focusing <br>on strategies that do not require additional training, striving to optimize their reasoning ability and generalization.

-3. <b>Applications of MLLMs</b>: Starting in Nov.
-2025, I will be working as a RA at PolyU, where I will be dedicated to  fine-tuning  <br> and optimizing MLLMs for specific domains, driving the development and application of these models in practical scenarios.

 Currently, my papers under review or in progress include:
 **(a)** Unsupervised federated multi-view data representation; <br>